thomersch/openstreetmap-calendar/README.md

 # OpenStreetMap Calendar

-A simple calendar for tracking OpenStreetMap related activities, so we don't have to wrestle the wiki anymore.
+A simple calendar for tracking OpenStreetMap-related activities.

 ## Principles